matross-gh/platform-engineering-copilot/docs/NATURAL-LANGUAGE-TEST-CASES.md

 > - Ask ONLY for missing critical information
 > - Use smart defaults for non-critical details
 > - Check SharedMemory for context from previous agents
-> - Progressive disclosure (ServiceCreationAgent asks 2-4 questions at a time across 4 phases)

 ---